-- Violation of the alcohol and drug section will result in: - o A parent will be notified as soon as possible and the student may be removed from school for the remainder of the day. - o The police will be notified of the incident and they, at their discretion, may conduct an
+- Violation of the alcohol and drug section will result in: - A parent will be notified as soon as possible and the student may be removed from school for the remainder of the day. - The police will be notified of the incident and they, at their discretion, may conduct an

-- Occupation of consultation set up with parent and student about the suspension procedure and the possibility of dealing with the problem through an alcohol/drug use evaluation and/or assessment from a school approved individual or agency. - o Penalty:

-1st Offense: Ten-day out-of-school suspension with possible reduction
+- Consultation set up with parent and student about the suspension procedure and the possibility of dealing with the problem through an alcohol/drug use evaluation and/or assessment from a school approved individual or agency. - Penalty: - \1stOffense: Ten-day out-of-school suspension with possible reduction

-2nd Offense: Ten-day out-of-school suspension, no reduction, possible expulsion
+\2nd Offense: Ten-day out-of-school suspension, no reduction, possible expulsion \3rd Offense: Expulsion

-3rd Offense: Expulsion